 Breast cancer.
 Bilateral mastectomy.
-No detectable breast cancer in R breast tissue or lymph nodes from L. Tamoxifen has been offered for starving any rogue breast cancer cells that might want to start a mass in my bones or brain.
+No detectable breast cancer in R breast tissue or lymph nodes from L. Tamoxifen for five years (until June 2022) to starve any rogue breast cancer cells that might want to start a mass in my liver, bones, or brain.

 I AM ... keeping this newest development in perspective by sharing it.
 With lots of people.
 In one fell swoop.
 THANK YOU for checking in on me, and if you please pretty please let me know you did, I can send out a kiss and a prayer.
 All of your thoughts, words, and deeds are gifts that keep on giving.
 Thank you!